 2014 in Washington D.C.
 Please click here to view the video.

-The National Alliance on Mental Illness
+The National Alliance on Mental Illness of Western Massachusetts

 “An Evening of Hope and Recovery”

-featuring keynote speaker and mental health advocate
+The featured keynote speaker and mental health advocate former Massachusetts First

 FREE SUPPORT GROUPS FOR PEOPLE LIVING WITH MENTAL ILLNESS